Queens & Nucs are now on-sale for the 2023 season.

 NUCs

 Our nucs contain five deep frames.
 They will have brood, honey, and pollen.
-A typical nuc will take seven weeks to grow to a size and be ready for pick up.
+A typical nuc will take seven weeks to grow to a size and be ready for pickup.
 Our queens are new, first-year (raised from a queen cell placed into the nuc), and brood within the nuc will represent the queen’s laying ability.
+The workers are her offspring and represent the behaviors of the mother Queen.

-- May nucs come from several RHBA certified members and queens represent release lines approved by the RHBA board of directors and ARS-Bee Lab.
+• May nucs come from several RHBA-certified members and queens representing release lines approved by the RHBA board of directors and the ARS-Genetics Bee Lab in Baton Rouge, LA.

 Warm Colors Apiary will have nucs and queens raised in western Massachusetts available in June.
 Please specify if you would prefer a WCA nuc in June.